The evolution of the Internet not only improved overall life quality, but offered new services that connected billions of people.

-The main idea of the GDPR is the opportunity to learn about the way personal data is processed.
+The main idea of the GDPR is the opportunity to learn about the processing way of personal data.
 It mainly concerns the residents of the European Union, however all countries all around the globe are affected.

-For example, during the sign-up process on any site, the majority of users automatically ticks the box about personal data processing, and almost no one reads what will happen with their data.
+For example, during the sign-up process on any site, the majority of users automatically ticks the box about personal data processing.
+But almost no one reads what will happen with their data.